 Stroll on the Pier

-The Palace Pier is another iconic venue that is photographed endlessly.
+The Palace Pier is another iconic venue photographed endlessly.
 Once again, I’m guilty as charged.

 I think this image works because the light and framing (or cropping) is spot on.
 The deliberate use of motion blur is the cherry on top: